alexgo-io/alexlab-doc/docs/product-features/token-swaps/how-to.md

 {% hint style="info" %}
 To be completely sure, you can check:

-* The transaction is requested by **"Alex app" (app.alexlab.co)**
+* The transaction is requested by **"ALEX app" (app.alexlab.co)**
 * The transfer amounts, covered by [Stacks post conditions](https://docs.stacks.co/stacks-101/post-conditions).
 If these conditions are not met, the transaction will abort.
 Note:
   * The amount you transfer to the smart contract is exactly determined (STX in the example).
-  * The amount the smart contract transfers to you (ALEX in the example) is subject to an "equal to or greater than" condition.
+  * The amount the smart contract transfers to you ($ALEX in the example) is subject to an "equal to or greater than" condition.
 This accounts the potential slippage variation, and here you can see the exact lower bound.
 {% endhint %}

 <div>